tanis36/Modern-Database-Systems-Project/README.md

-# databases-project1-group2
+# Modern-Database-Systems-Project
-This is a repository for the first database project.
+A group project for a Modern Database Systems class.

 To get started, have POSTGRES installed, and the extensions for Vscode.
 Then, using these extensions, using the command line use add a connection with the hostname "localhost", and the authentication user as "postgres". then, enter any password you would like, keep the port number the same, and use a Standard Connection.
 Finally, enter "localhost"